josefglatz/cropvariantsbuilder/README.md

 `EXT:cropvariantsbuilder/Configuration/ImageManipulation/CropVariants.yaml`
 to
 `EXT:my_nice_site_extension/Configuration/ImageManipulation/CropVariants.yaml`
 and modify it however you want.
-Whith that approach, you have no dependencies on the default CropVariants.yaml of `EXT:cropvariantsbuilder`.
+With that approach, you have no dependencies on the default CropVariants.yaml of `EXT:cropvariantsbuilder`.